davepinch/pinchy.cc/content/topics/places/parks/plymouth-pillars-park/en.wikipedia.org.md

 ---
-title: "Plymouth Pillars Park (en.wikipedia.org)"
+title: "Plymouth Pillars Park (Wikipedia)"
 retrieved: 2023-11-17
 excerpt: >-
   Plymouth Pillars Park is a public park in [Seattle](/en.wikipedia.org/wiki/Seattle/), in the U.S. state of [Washington](/en.wikipedia.org/wiki/Washington_(state)/).
 The .6-acre (0.24 ha) park is located at the intersection of Boren Avenue and Pike Street, on the southwestern edge of [Capitol Hill](/en.wikipedia.org/wiki/Capitol_Hill,_Seattle/).